osanj/osanj.github.io/content/post/efficient-triangle-intersection/index.md

 ![Animation BVH Intersection](data/animation3_500ms_with_tree_v2.gif)

-_In the best case_ testing such a bounding volume hierarchy has a complexity of $$\mathcal{O}(\log_2 n)$$.
+_In the best case_ testing such a bounding volume hierarchy has a complexity of $\mathcal{O}(\log_2 n)$.
 Unfortunately, a ray can hit mulitple boxes of an object, then mulitple branches of the search tree have to be evaluated.
 In the worst case the complexity is linear again.
 Consider a degenerate configuration where all triangles of a mesh are positioned along a line.
 For rays parallel to that line all branches and triangles have to be evaluated.

 For developing the code to build BVHs, the following links proved useful to me: